lcs-djones/TGJ2O-S2-2025/content/Photoshop/Photoshop Tutorials part 2.md

 ---

-## Step 2: Complete These Beginner Tutorial Categories
+## Step 2: Complete your chosen 5 of these Beginner Tutorial Categories

 You may complete them in any order.
 As you finish a tutorial, **take a quick screenshot** of the finished result or the final step as proof of completion.

 📁 Save all your screenshots in a folder titled `Photoshop Tutorials 2`.
+And submit them on Notion

 ---